 Interested persons may send funds to MDOC inmates using the department's designated online vendor or through Western Union.
 In either case, the sender will be required to provide detailed information regarding the receiving inmate.
 This will likely include the inmate's full name, DOC ID, and date of birth.
 Senders will be charged a nominal fee for this service.
 The prices for Western Union deposits begin at $5.95.

-How to Visit Inmates in Mississippi Prisons
+How to Get Approved to Visit an Inmate in Mississippi Prisons and Jails

 Intending visitors are advised to confirm that the inmate of interest is serving time in the said facility by using the prison lookup tool.
 Then, the visitor must study the state's Department of Corrections visitation guidelines before scheduling a visit.
-All inmates (except those in punitive isolation) are allowed visits from at least 10 different persons on the facility's scheduled visitation days.
+All inmates (except those in punitive isolation) are allowed visits from at least ten different persons on the facility's scheduled visitation days.
 These persons must be included on the approved inmate visitation list, which should be filled out by the inmate.

-Approved visitors are issued a written authorization which should be shown along with a valid, government-issued photo ID on each visit to the correctional facility.
+Approved visitors are issued a written authorization, which should be shown along with a valid, government-issued photo ID on each visit to the correctional facility.
 Visitors are subject to routine searches upon arriving at the facility and are typically disallowed from leaving the designated areas while the visit is in progress.

-Meanwhile, Mississippi state prisoners may be contacted via US mail or phone as provided by the state department of corrections.
+Meanwhile, Mississippi state prisoners may be contacted via US mail or phone as provided by the state Department of Corrections.
 All relevant phone details may be found on the inmates' telephone page.
 Generally, persons seeking to contact inmates via phone may do so by contacting the designated vendor at (877) 650-4249 to obtain account information or billing details.
 Inmates may send and receive mail with the exceptions indicated on the inmate mail page of the MDOC website.
 Outgoing mail should be addressed as follows:

 - Sender's Name & Inmate Number